harlan-zhao/Vocabularly/README.md

   2. Run `npm run build`
   3. Load your `/dist` (`/dist` folder will appear at project's root after running `npm run build` ) as as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked 'unpacked extension')

-## Development Dependencies

-The project utilizes the following development dependencies:

-- **typescript**: A superset of JavaScript that compiles to clean JavaScript output.
-- **vite**: A build tool that aims to provide a faster and more efficient development experience.

 ## Thanks

 A huge thanks to [DictionaryAPI.dev](https://dictionaryapi.dev/) for providing a free API service for fetching word definitions.
 Their API has been integral to the functionality of this project, allowing users to effortlessly access accurate definitions and enrich their experience.